LLNL/Silo/docs/Chapter2-Section6.md

 #### Returned value:
 DBFreeObject returns zero on success and -1 on failure.

 #### Description:

-The DBFreeObject function releases the memory associated with the given object.
+The `DBFreeObject` function releases the memory associated with the given object.
-The data associated with the object’s components is not released.
+The data associated with the object's components is not released.

-DBFreeObject will not fail if a NULL pointer is passed to it.
+DBFreeObject will not fail if a `NULL` pointer is passed to it.

 ### `DBChangeObject()` - Overwrite an existing object in a Silo file with a new object